 - A commitment to developing effective partnerships with other organisations in the area.

 We want our board to be representative of the people who live in East Brighton and are committed to achieving greater diversity.
-We especially welcome applications from people of diverse backgrounds and experiences as regards race, age, gender, religion, disability or sexuality.
+We especially welcome applications from people of diverse backgrounds and experiences as regards race, culture, age, gender, religion, disability, or sexual orientation.

 All Board Director positions are voluntary; however reasonable out of pocket expenses incurred fulfilling the duties of the role are reimbursed in line with our Expenses Policy.
 We are continually striving to improve upon our open, friendly, safe working environment for our team and suggestions of how we do this are always welcome from directors at any time.